 Graceann spent two years playing at the University of Findlay, a Division II program in Ohio.
 A native of Georgetown, Ma., she was a two-time all-Cape Ann League pick, a Boston Globe All-Star, and earned Cape Ann League all-star honors twice.
 She spent one summer coaching for the New England Twisters, and this will be her second summer with Storm.
 She also served as the assistant coach for North Andover High School and is now the assistant at Austin Prep.
 Her favorite lacrosse moment is working with Janie Lax when she was in Ohio.

 Emily Sauls, a native of North Andover, MA, is a 2019 graduate of Plymouth State University, where she received her degree in Sports Management.
 She earned the Wynn Lobel Coaches award her freshman year and was named to the Little East Conference second-team as a defender after her senior year.
 Emily served as a senior captain for the Panthers.
 She was part of a Plymouth State team that won the conference championship three years in a row, earning NCAA berths all three of those years.
 This is her fourth summer with Storm.
 Her favorite lacrosse moment is winning the LEC Championship and the community at Plymouth State.
-Emily was recently hired as the Assistant Director of Player Operations for Storm.
+Emily is currently the director of youth development for Storm and the JV coach at Austin Prep.

 Abbie Cronin captained the North Andover lacrosse team in her senior season before moving on to play lacrosse at Conn College.
 Cronin was a staple of the North Andover defense for three straight seasons leading the team to two D1 North titles and a State Championship berth in 2016.
 Abbie is currently entering her junior year at Connecticut College.
 As a sophomore, she recorded 23 ground balls and 16 caused turnovers as a defender.
 A native of North Andover, she was named two-time all-MVC, U.S. Lacrosse all-academic, and second-team all-easters mass, as well as serving as team co-captain with fellow Storm coach Olivia Pino.
 After graduating from North Andover, she started her coaching experience with Storm, making this her third summer of coaching.
 She is majoring in biochemistry with a public health pathway.
 Her favorite lacrosse moment was from this past season, when she got to play defense against a former high school teammate during a Conn.
 College and Bates matchup.